 Malai kofta translates to creamy dumplings in English which are served with creamy cashew gravy.
 It is a famous Indian vegetarian curry and is served in Indian restaurants around the world.

 It is mild in spiciness and savory in taste with a hint of sweetness.
 Malai kofta goes well with Indian bread and rice.

 Malai kofta balls are traditionally deep-fried but they can be air-fried for a healthier option.
-The gravy is quick and easy to make in the instant pot with no monitoring required.
+The gravy is quick and easy to make on the stovetop or in the instant pot without monitoring.

 Don't get daunted by looking at the ingredient list of malai kofta.
 Most of the ingredients and spices are easily available in the pantry.

 Raisins are an important ingredient in making koftas as the sweetness comes from them.
 A few raw cashew pieces add the crunch.

 A little cornstarch helps in binding the koftas well so that they do not break, especially while deep frying.